exper sex school wage

 95% confidence interval is approximated by obtaining the lower and upper

-group_by(sex) %>%
+group_by(VARIABLE1) %>%

 lb=mean-2*se,ub=mean+2*se)

-Based on the confidence limits, do we have statistical evidence to say that the average hourly wage for men was larger than the average hourly wage for women? yes (yes/no).
+Based on the confidence limits, do we have statistical evidence to say that the average hourly wage for men was larger than the average hourly wage for women? ______ (yes/no).

-How would you explain your answer in terms of the confidence intervals that are constructed above?_____The lb of male average wage is greater than the up of female average wage_________
+How would you explain your answer in terms of the confidence intervals that are constructed above?____________________________

 geom_point()